Local Area

 The attractive village pub, the Tower Bank Arms (3 mins walk), is also owned by The National Trust and serves very good food.
 The Tower Bank Arms features in Beatrix Potter's books, as does Buckle Yeat Guest House, on your right before the pub.
 Also try Ees Wyke (book day the before) for outstanding cuisine and the Sawrey House Hotel is recommended too.
 There is another pub in the next village (2-3 mins drive), Far Sawrey, called the Cuckoo Brow Inn, which also serves good food.

-Tesco Direct can deliver food/groceries to Near Sawrey, if required.
+Tesco and Sainburys can deliver food/groceries to Near Sawrey, if required.
 Booth's supermarket in Windermere can be used for a large "shop" - see also Hawkshead below.
 Hutchinsons in Coniston are the nearest full service butcher.

 Hawkshead is an attractive village five minutes by car from Near Sawrey.